Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Closure Under Lexicographical Products

-is a path in $\L_2$.
-Since $\L_2$ satisfies $W_2$, we conclude that $w_2 \in W_2$ and thus $w \in W$. \end{proof}
+is a path in $U_2$.
+Since $U_2$ satisfies $W_2$, we conclude that $w_2 \in W_2$ and thus $w \in W$. \end{proof}

-We now show the second property, namely that $\L$ embeds all $C$-graphs of cardinality $< \kappa$ which satisfy $W$.
-Let $G=(V,E)$ be such a graph.
-We define a $C_2$-graph $G_2=(V,E')$ by
+We now show the second property, namely that $U$ embeds all $C$-graphs of cardinality $< \kappa$ which satisfy $W$.
+Let $G$ be such a graph.
+We define a $C_2$-graph $G_2$ by $V(G_2) = V(G)$ and

 where the notation $\rp{C_1^*}$ refers to a finite path with colors only in $C_1$.
 Note that $G_2$ may not be a graph: vertices which do not have a path visiting an edge with a color in $C_2$ are sinks in $G_2$.
-This will not be an issue thanks to Lemma~\ref{lem:pregraphs}.
+This is why we require universality with respect to pregraphs.

 \begin{lemma} The pregraph $G_2$ satisfies $W_2$. \end{lemma}

 \begin{proof} Consider an infinite path in $G_2$; it is of the form